EE offers two types of Pay Monthly price plan: EE Smart and EE Essential. Find out how the two plans compare and how you can use ‘swappable benefits’.

-EE has 99% population coverage, including on 2G, 3G and 4G.
+EE offers 99% population coverage on their 2G, 3G and 4G networks.
 This equates to roughly 90% geographical coverage, with EE stating on their website that they aim to increase this to 95% by the end of 2020.

 For faster download speeds, EE’s double-speed 4G network currently offers about 80% population coverage.
 4G+ or LTE-Advanced coverage is available to customers in London and other major urban areas.

 Before ordering your handset from EE, you should enter your postcode on EE’s online coverage map to see the level of 4G coverage available in your area.